oci-hpc/oci-hpc-runbook-parabricks/Documentation/ResourceManager.md

 Click on <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/next.png" height="20"> and fill in the variables.

 GPU Node:
 * SHAPE OF THE GPU COMPUTE NODE: Shape of the Compute Node that will be used to run Gromacs.
-Select bare metal shapes BM.GPU2.2 or BM.GPU3.8 for best performance.
+Select a GPU shape, BM.GPU3.8 or BM.GPU4.8 for best performance.
 * AVAILABILITY DOMAIN: AD of the Instance and Block Volume.
 The AD must have available GPU's.
 * GPU Node Count: Number of GPU Nodes Required.
-* VNC TYPE FOR THE GPU: Visualization Type for the headnode: none, VNC or X11VNC.
-* PASSWORD FOR THE VNC SESSIONS: password to use the VNC session on the Pre/Post Node.

 Block Options:
 * BLOCK VOLUME SIZE ( GB ): Size of the shared block volume.

 Gromacs:
-* URL TO DOWNLOAD Gromacs: URL of the Gromacs 2020.1 compiled binaries (replace the url with a different version or leave blank if you wish to download later).
+* URL TO DOWNLOAD PARABRICKS INSTALLER: Replace the url with a different version or leave blank if you wish to download later.
-* URL TO DOWNLOAD A MODEL TARBALL: URL of the model you wish to run (replace the url with a different model or leave blank if you wish to download later).
+* URL TO DOWNLOAD PARABRICKS ASSETS: URL of the model you wish to run (replace the url with a different model or leave blank if you wish to download later).
-* URL TO DOWNLOAD VMD VISUALIZATION SOFTWARE: URL to download VMD 1.9.3 to visualize Gromacs models (replace the url with a different vizualization software or leave blank if you wish to download later).

 Click on <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/next.png" height="20">.
 Review the informations and click on <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/create.png" height="20">.